 With its recently created Sentencing Committee, Illinois moves closer and closer to criminal justice reform.

-SB 3267 allows courts to grant earned compliance credits to nonviolent offenders on probation who achieve certain educational goals: a GED grants 90 days credit, an associate’s degree or education certificate grants 120 days’ credit, and a bachelor’s degree grants 180 days’ credit.
+SB 3267 allowed courts to grant earned compliance credits to nonviolent offenders on probation who achieve certain educational goals: a GED grants 90 days credit, an associate’s degree or education certificate grants 120 days’ credit, and a bachelor’s degree grants 180 days’ credit.

 HB 5701 prohibits inquiry into a job applicant’s criminal history until the applicant has been deemed otherwise qualified and has either been contacted for an interview or given an initial offer of employment.
 This prohibition is waived when state or federal law requires such an inquiry, or when a license or insurance required for employment would be denied based on the applicant’s criminal history.